Turn the glass upside down.

 Permanent magnets used in computers, mobile phones, headphones, speakers, certain motors and MRI machines are made from rare earth metals.
 These rare materials are mainly sourced in China.
 Research in Europe has been focused on mining these elements, finding substitutes and in particular, finding environmentally friendly ways to recycle these magnets from devices which have been thrown away.
 Recycling oriented research is focused on extracting the materials from old devices and processing them so new magnets can be made.

-- When using iron filings to observe the field lines, place a second magnet under the paper, close to the first and then pour the filings over the top of the paper.
+When using iron filings to observe the field lines, place a second magnet under the paper, close to the first but not so close that they attract each other, and then pour the iron filings over the top of the paper.
 Observe how the field lines of each of the magnets interact.